Classical and jazz music festival in the private estate of Château de la Moutte in Saint-Tropez

 Fifty editions represent an exceptional musical history, woven from unlikely encounters between artists from around the world and a loyal audience from all over France and abroad.
 Les Nuits du la Moutte embodies the noblest aspects of culture: shared beauty, collective emotion, and human genius celebrated in a place and moment that will never be repeated.

-The full program will be announced in the spring of 2026.
-Ticket sales will open on the official website and via Mapado.
+The detailed day-by-day program is gradually unveiled on the official website.
+Ticket sales open on June 8th, 2026 on the official website and via Mapado.

 Château de la Moutte